Altinn/altinn-studio-docs/content/technology/architecture/capabilities/devops/build_and_test/_index.md

 ---
 title: Build & Test Capabilities
 linktitle: Build & Test
-description: Involves everything from the capability to write and building code to the different types of testing of the code.
+description: It involves everything from the capability to write and build code to the different types of testing of the code.
 tags: [architecture, devops, todo]
 toc: false
 ---

-Below list the capabilities with a short description and possible link to the different components providing that capability.
+Below is a list of the capabilities with a short description and possible link to the different components providing that capability.

-## Software Generation Capabilties
+## Software Generation Capabilities

 ### Code & Config Writing Capability

 Most of our code is written manually.

-See [development application components](../../../components/application/nonsolutionspecific/development/) to get a overview over tools and application we use.
+See [development application components](../../../components/application/nonsolutionspecific/development/) to get an overview of our tools and applications.

 ### Software Defined Infrastructure Definition Enablement